imrul001/Malaria_Modeling/DataSet/Readme.md

-# Here is the readme file..
+# Malaria Cases Data

+This directory contains the Main Data file Including all the features